tifuun/raidoc/doc/pages/contributor-guide.md

 ```

 Note that we currently do not require the unit tests
-to comply with MyPy at all.
+to comply with MyPy at all, just the main code.
 This might change in the future.

 ### Ruff